aoijs/website/src/content/docs/functions/consume.md

 ## Example(s)

-This will mark the provided `consumableId` as used.
+This will mark the provided `consumableId` as consumed.

 ```javascript
 client.command({